StellarFw/stellar-framework.com/src/guide/security.md

 # Introduction

-Stellar comes equipped with a hashing system, which makes use of [bcrypt](https://www.npmjs.com/package/bcrypt) library.
-This system allows to compute hashes and compare them with clear text data to validate them.
+Stellar comes equipped with a hashing system, which makes use of the [bcrypt](https://www.npmjs.com/package/bcrypt) library.
+This allows you to compute hashes and compare them with clear text data to validate them.

 ## Compute Hashes

-The `api.hash.hash` and `api.hash.hasSync` allows generate a hash from a string asynchronously and synchronously, respectively.
+The `api.hash.hash` and `api.hash.hashSync` methods allow you to generate a hash from a string asynchronously and synchronously, respectively.

 ```javascript
 // generate a hash synchronously